If the check is still outstanding, the technician should input a non-receipt action

 Example of follow up for an outstanding check:

 all efforts to locate the credit.
-Treasury will query their check payment and reconciliation
+Access the Treasury Check Information System (TCIS)

-(CPR) system.
-When the query is completed, Treasury provides you with status and credit
+TCIS or the Treasury contact will provide you with status and credit information.

-Using the information post the credit via the SSA-4208 (Limited Payability Determination).
+Use the information to post the credit via the SSA-4208 (Limited Payability Determination)..

 If Treasury does not provide a document number for the SSA-4208, input all sevens